 NGOs as serious national providers

 Over the past half-century, NGOs have played an increasingly important role in the provision of primary health care services in low-income settings.
 Their growth can be attributed to many factors, including (1) the inability of government health services to provide all the needed services at an acceptable level of quality and the (2) interest of local, national, and international civil society in making primary health care services available to those who need them.
 As these NGOs have grown, they have also increased their technical capabilities and operate at larger and larger scale.
 Although most NGOs have been dependent on external funding from individual and organizational donors, increasingly NGOs have developed the capability of generating their own income and therefore being able to grow independent of external donor support.
-The two most prominent NGOs of this type are BRAC, described previously, and the Aravind Eye Care System.81, 82 BRAC generates 80% of its operating expenses from internally generated revenues and is now the world’s largest NGOs and one of the leading providers of primary health care services in Bangladesh.
+The two most prominent NGOs of this type are BRAC, described previously, and the Aravind Eye Care System.81, 82 BRAC generates 80% of its operating expenses from internally generated revenues and is now one of the world’s largest NGOs and one of the leading providers of primary health care services in Bangladesh.
 The Aravind Eye System operates on internally generated revenues and is now the largest provider of eye care services in the world.
 It provides world-class eye services for poor people in India who have no capacity to pay for their care.
 Aravind is able to do this because it also provides care to people who can pay and uses the profits from these services to fund programs for those who cannot pay.

 Variations in types of CHWs and in CHW programs